Skip to Content

 One common pain point for Fort Lauderdale residents is navigating the complexities of requesting reasonable accommodations in the workplace.
 With a diverse job market ranging from tourism to healthcare, employees often find it challenging to communicate their needs effectively.
 We encourage open dialogue with employers, as many are willing to make low-cost adjustments that can significantly improve job performance and satisfaction.

 Another issue is the lack of awareness about what constitutes disability discrimination during the hiring process.
-Fort Lauderdale's vibrant economy means that job seekers frequently encounter potential employers who may not fully understand ADA regulations.
+Fort Lauderdale's vibrant economy means job seekers frequently encounter potential employers who may not fully understand ADA regulations.
 This can result in discriminatory actions.

-At The Amlong Firm, we are committed to helping Fort Lauderdale residents navigate these challenges.
+At The Amlong Firm, we are dedicated to helping Fort Lauderdale residents navigate these challenges.
 Whether you're dealing with discrimination in hiring, firing, or the need for reasonable accommodations, our team is here to support you.
 We know the local area, understand your pain points, and are dedicated to ensuring your rights are protected.

 If you believe you have been discriminated against due to your disability, don't hesitate to reach out to us.
 We are located in Fort Lauderdale and ready to discuss your situation.